 Service includes fulfilling the mission and goals of the college outside of the classroom.
 Components of service to be considered in the evaluation should be based on the faculty member's job description, role, goals, and documented responsibilities.
-These may include but are not limited to departmental service, including curriculum coordination and development, assessment of student learning, advising and outreach, administrative assignments, and committee work; system, college-wide, and campus committee work; sponsoring and participating in student activities; and attendance at college activities and events.
-Additional activities may include serving as the college representative on a local board or commission, making community of professional presentations, serving as a liaison to local schools, or serving as an elected or appointed member of local boards.
-(See Appendix D - Faculty Workload and Service Committee Recommendations)
+These may include but are not limited to departmental service, including curriculum coordination

 The Community College of Denver faculty consists of professional educators with the primary responsibility of providing a quality education for all CCD students.
 All CCD faculty members are responsible for fulfilling their duties and responsibilities in a timely manner and in accordance with the philosophy, policies and procedures of the college.
 Faculty members serving as program/department/cluster coordinators or chairs have duties beyond the class that may include leadership, management, coordination, budget control, curriculum development, conflict resolution and problem solving.
 As a learning college, Community College of Denver recognizes that these coordinator/chair positions are organic and must adapt to the needs of the program/department/cluster being served.
-Therefore, specific duties and responsibilities associated with these roles, for which the coordinator/chair is given release time from class teaching, must be established with the supervisor and noted on the Annual Performance Plan.
+Therefore, specific duties and responsibilities associated with these roles, for which the coordinator/chair is given reassignment time from class teaching, must be established with the supervisor and noted on the Annual Performance Plan and the Department Workload Template.
+Department reassignment time can be divided between chair and other faculty in a department.